Revelation 21:9-21 gives a description of what Holy Jerusalem will look like when those who have accepted Jesus as their Savior arrive.

 The bowls contained the last plagues.

-This angel wants to show John the bride, the wife of the Lamb.
+This angel wants to show John the bride, the Lamb’s wife.

 “John was shown the inheritance of God’s people for eternity.”
 (Easley, Kendell H., Holman New Testament Commentary: Revelation.
 [Nashville: B&H, 1998], 397)